What Counselors Do?

 - College, career, and post-secondary planning

-How to contact a guidance counselor about a student?
+How to contact a school counselor about a student?

 Every student enrolled at Rutland High School has an assigned counselor that remains them throughout the four years of high school.
 Counselor assignments are based on last name.

-A guidance counselor may be contacted in the following ways:
+A school counselor may be contacted in the following ways:

 - Student self-referral